rse/tokenizr/README.md

 - Method: `Tokenizr#untag(tag: String): Tokenizr`<br/>
   Unset a particular tag.
 The tag no longer will be matched by rules.

+- Method: `Tokenizr#before(action: (ctx: TokenizerContext, match: Array[String], rule: { state: String, pattern: RegExp, action: Function, name: String }) => Void): Tokenizr`<br/>
+  Configure a single action which is called directly before any rule action (configured with `Tokenizr#rule()`) is called.
+This can be used to execute a common action just before all rule actions.
+The `rule` argument is the `Tokenizr#rule()` information of the particular rule which is executed.

+- Method: `Tokenizr#after(action: (ctx: TokenizerContext, match: Array[String], rule: { state: String, pattern: RegExp, action: Function, name: String }) => Void): Tokenizr`<br/>
+  Configure a single action which is called directly after any rule action (configured with `Tokenizr#rule()`) is called.
+This can be used to execute a common action just after all rule actions.
+The `rule` argument is the `Tokenizr#rule()` information of the particular rule which is executed.

+- Method: `Tokenizr#finish(action: (ctx: TokenizerContext) => Void): Tokenizr`<br/>
+  Configure a single action which is called directly before an `EOF` token is emitted.
+This can be used to execute a common action just after the last rule action was called.

 - Method: `Tokenizr#rule(state?: String, pattern: RegExp, action: (ctx: TokenizerContext, match: Array[String]) => Void): Tokenizr`<br/>
   Configure a token matching rule which executes its `action` in case